saser/dotfiles/README.md

 ### Adding SSH key passphrase to the `ssh-agent` (macOS only)
 Run `ssh-add --apple-use-keychain ~/.ssh/id_rsa` (replacing the path to the private key as necessary).
 Verify that it is added by running `ssh-add -l`.

+### Setting the monospace font in Chrome
+Go to chrome://settings/fonts and set "Fixed Width Font" to whatever font desired.